MassimoQu/MassimoQu.github.io/_pages/about.md

 ### tl;dr

-- 3D computer vision: Registration/Calibration, Perception, SLAM.
+- 3D computer vision: Registration/Calibration, Perception, SLAM;
-- Autonomous Driving: Cooperative Perception, V2X, End-to-End Driving.
+- Autonomous Driving: Cooperative Perception, V2X, End-to-End Driving;
 - Application of MLLMs & VLA: Scene Understanding, End-to-End Driving, Robot Manipulation.

 ### Overview

 <!-- <div style="color: dimgray; font-size: 0.9em; margin-bottom: 0.95em;"> -->
 <div style="color: dimgray; font-size: 0.8em; font-style: italic; margin-top: 0.25em; margin-bottom: 0.9em;">
 The following overview frames my research from a specific perspective on 3D computer vision and its application to spatial intelligence in autonomous systems.
 This categorization is based on my personal understanding of the field's trajectory and may differ from conventional views.
-I welcome any discussion, differing perspectives, or collaboration!
+If differing perspectives, I welcome any discussion!
 </div>

 My research vision is to enable autonomous systems, such as self-driving vehicles, with robust Spatial Intelligence.
 Within this broad domain, I focus on the data consistency or the data alignment problem arising from heterogeneous data inputs (e.g., images, point clouds).